Scaling and Load-Balancing Equi-Joins: The Small-Large Outer-Joins

-The scenario of Small-Large outer-joins arise when $\mathcal{R} \gg \mathcal{S}$ and $\mathcal{S}$ can be assumed to fit in the memory of each executor.
-An index can be built for the small relation, $\mathcal{S}$, the driver collects the index locally, and broadcasts it to all $n$ executors performing the join.
-Broadcasting $\mathcal{S}$ can be done in time that is logarithmic in $n$ \cite{bar1994designing,sanders2009two}, and can hence be faster than shuffling the large relation, $\mathcal{R}$, across the network.
+The scenario of Small-Large joins arise when $\mathcal{R} \gg \mathcal{S}$ and $\mathcal{S}$ can be assumed to fit in the memory of each executor.
+An index can be built for the small relation, $\mathcal{S}$, the driver collects the index locally using the \mbox{\textit{treeAggregate}} operation that is implemented as a series of MapReduce jobs.
+The driver then broadcasts the index to all $n$ executors performing the join.
+Broadcasting $\mathcal{S}$ can be done in time that is logarithmic in $n$ \cite{bar1994designing,sanders2009two}\footnote{The tree-based broadcast algorithms stream the data from the driver to a layer of executors.
+The data is then streamed from these executors to a wider layer of executors, and so on.
+So, each executor acts as a receiver and a sender.
+Multiple concurrent such trees could be used to optimally utilize the entire bandwidth of the network, and hence finish the broadcast in $O(n)$ rounds of communication.}, and can hence be faster than shuffling the large relation, $\mathcal{R}$, across the network.